opencv/opencv/modules/objdetect/doc/cascade_classification.rst

 -------------------------------
 .. ocv:function:: bool CascadeClassifier::setImage( Ptr<FeatureEvaluator>& feval, const Mat& image )

-    Sets an image for detection, which is called by ``detectMultiScale`` at each image level.
+    Sets an image for detection that is called by ``detectMultiScale`` at each image level.

-    :param feval: Pointer to the feature evaluator that is used for computing features.
+    :param feval: Pointer to the feature evaluator used for computing features.

     :param image: Matrix of the type   ``CV_8UC1``  containing an image where the features are computed.